Updated on May 28, 2019

 }

-Now Gantt chart scales should be defined by a “zoom” property.
-If zoom property is changed we should call render function to redraw gantt with new scales.
+Now Gantt chart scales should be defined with the zoom property.
+If this property is changed we should call the render function to redraw Gantt with new scales.

-Now, let’s add UI for selecting a zoom level.
+Now, let us add UI for selecting a zoom level.
 We’ll go with a simple toolbar and toggles.

 src/components/Toolbar/index.js: